Featured in this article

 “I'm excited to reunite with H&M after 20 years since our first collaboration.
 Reworking pieces from my archive brought back so much energy and joy.
 This feels like a chance to look at how far we’ve come on sustainability, cruelty-free practices and conscious designs – and to stay honest about how far we still have to go – together,” Stella says.
-“Real change only happens when we push from both the outside and the inside, and I’ve always believed in infiltrating from within to move the industry forward.”
+“Real change only happens when we push from both the outside and the inside, and I’ve always believed in infiltrating from within to move the fashion industry forward.”

 Ann-Sofie Johansson, creative advisor and former head of design at H&M, added: “Stella is a true ground breaker.
 From the start, she disrupted fashion with designs that put forward a rule-breaking femininity.
 This collection is full of must-have pieces that nod to that legacy.
 Stella's moral compass and tireless commitment to sustainable practices have long inspired all of us at H&M, so it's an honour to partner with her on such an ambitious project.”